-- (a) An employee who works in excess of five hours will be entitled to an unpaid meal break of not less than 30 minutes and not more than 60 minutes. - (b) Where an employee is required to remain available for duty during a meal break, the employee will be paid an 'on call during meal break allowance' as provided for in Item 41 in Table 2, provided such that only one allowance shall be payable in any period of 24 hours.
-If an employee is recalled to work during the meal break, then overtime will be paid for all time worked during such meal break. - (c) Where a home care employee is required by the employer to have a meal with a client or clients as part of the normal work routine or client program, they will be paid for the duration of the meal period at the ordinary rate of pay and Clause 33(a)(i) does not apply. - 33.2 Tea Breaks - (a) Every employee will be entitled to a paid 10 minute tea break in each four hours worked at a time to be agreed between the employee and employer. - (b) Subject to agreement between the employer and employee, such breaks may alternatively be taken as one 20 minute tea break. - (c) Tea breaks will count as time worked.
+- (a) An employee who works in excess of five hours will be entitled to an unpaid meal break of not less than 30 minutes and not more than 60 minutes. - (b) Where an employee is required to remain available for duty during a meal break, the employee will be paid an 'on call during meal break allowance' as provided for in Item 35 in Table 2, provided such that only one allowance shall be payable in any period of 24 hours.
+If an employee is recalled to work during the meal break, then overtime will be paid for all time worked during such meal break.

+33.2 Tea Breaks

+- (a) Every employee will be entitled to a paid 10 minute tea break in each four hours worked at a time to be agreed between the employee and employer. - (b) Subject to agreement between the employer and employee, such breaks may alternatively be taken as one 20 minute tea break. - (c) Tea breaks will count as time worked.